Long-Term Consequences of Excessive Bleeding in Delivery

 So what exactly happens when a mother bleeds too much during delivery?
 Whether she loses too much blood because of cervical tearing, improper surgical technique, or uterine inversion, how is her health affected over time?
 How is her baby’s?
 To help answer those questions, here’s a look at a few of the possible long-term consequences of excessive bleeding in delivery.

-1. Placental Abruption: For the baby, excessive bleeding in delivery can lead to placental abruption, a situation where the placenta separates from the uterine wall prematurely.
-If this happens while the baby is still in utero, and if enough of the placenta separates before a physician intervenes, the baby isn’t able to get the proper nutrition and/or oxygen necessary to stay stable.
+• Placental Abruption: For the baby, excessive bleeding in delivery can lead to placental abruption, a situation where the placenta separates from the uterine wall prematurely.
+If this happens while the baby is still in utero, and if enough of the placenta separates before a physician intervenes, the baby can’t get the proper nutrition and/or oxygen necessary to stay stable.
 This can lead to lifelong problems for the baby or, in the worst cases, even death.

-1. Hysterectomy: For the mother, losing excessive blood during pregnancy could mean an immediate need for blood transfusions or it could mean needing surgical intervention and a possible hysterectomy.
+• Hysterectomy: For the mother, losing excessive blood during pregnancy could mean an immediate need for blood transfusions, or it could mean needing surgical intervention and a possible hysterectomy.
 While blood transfusions can be fairly insignificant in terms of health repercussions, a hysterectomy means the woman will never be able to have children again.

-The bottom line with delivery-related bleeding is that too much bleeding is a serious matter.
-This is why physicians and health professionals have to understand the ramifications of excessive blood loss and take proper precautions to protect both mothers and babies.
+The bottom line with delivery-related bleeding is that too much bleeding is serious.
+This is why physicians and health professionals must understand the ramifications of excessive blood loss and take proper precautions to protect both mothers and babies.

 Disclaimer: Ross Feller Casey, LLP provides legal advice only after an attorney-client relationship is formed.
 Our website is an introduction to the firm and does not create a relationship between our attorneys and clients.
 An attorney-client relationship is formed only after a written agreement is signed by the client and the firm.
 Because every case is unique, the description of awards and summary of cases successfully handled are not intended to imply or guarantee that same success in other cases.
 Ross Feller Casey, LLP represents catastrophically injured persons and their families in injury and wrongful death cases, providing legal representation in Pennsylvania and New Jersey.